Rahel Enzler

-Rahel Enzler (born 30 July 2000) is a Swiss ice hockey player and member of the Swiss national team, currently playing with the Maine Black Bears women's ice hockey program in the Hockey East (HEA) conference of the NCAA Division I.
+Rahel Enzler (born 30 July 2000) is a Swiss ice hockey player and member of the Swiss national team.
+She is signed in the Swiss Women's League (PFWL) with the EVZ Women's Team of EV Zug through the 2025–26 season.

 Playing career

 Enzler developed in the youth system of EHC Seewen, a minor and junior ice hockey club in Seewen, Schwyz, less than 20 km northwest of her hometown of Walchwil, Zug.
 She played five games with the ZSC Lions Frauen, the women's representative team of the ZSC Lions, during the 2015–16 SWHL A season in addition to playing with the Seewen under-15 and under-17 teams in the Mini A and Top Novizen respectively.

 Enzler joined SC Reinach Damen, the women's representative team of SC Reinach, in 2017.
 She served as Reinach's captain during the 2019–20 season of the Women's League (SWHL A; renamed from Swiss Women's Hockey League A in 2019).

-For the 2020–21 season, she joined the Maine Black Bears women's ice hockey program as an incoming freshman.
+Her college ice hockey career was played with the Maine Black Bears women's ice hockey program in the Hockey East (HEA) conference of the NCAA Division I. She first joined the program as an incoming freshman in the 2020–21 season.